 - Transcript: The Fellowships and Prizes Office will obtain an unofficial copy of your college transcript.
 If you are selected as one of Swarthmore's nominees, you will need to secure an official transcript from the Registrar's Office.

-- After submitting your application materials, you will be interviewed in person (or by telephone if you are unavailable in person) by members of the Fellowships and Prizes Committee.
+- You will be interviewed in person (or remotely if you are unavailable in person) by members of the Fellowships and Prizes Committee.

-- When all interviews are completed, the committee will select Swarthmore's nominees and notify you of your status.
+- When all interviews are completed, the committee will select three Swarthmore nominees and notify you of your status.

 - You will have an opportunity to make final revisions to your application before submitting it to Luce.
-The national deadline is in early November.
+The national deadline is November 1.

-- Within several weeks of submitting your application, a Luce representative will contact you to arrange for a personal interview in your region.
+- Within several weeks of submitting your application, a Luce representative will contact you to arrange for a personal interview in your area.

 - Based on the personal interview, you will be notified as to whether or not you are a finalist.
 All finalists will be interviewed at the national level, and you will be notified within several days after as to whether or not you have been named a Luce Scholar.